 If you are unsure or worried if this affects you, do not hesitate to contact your airline's customer service team.

-They will confirm if they will be issuing automatic refunds or if you need to fill in a form to reclaim the money.
+They will confirm whether they'll be issuing automatic refunds or if you need to fill in a form to reclaim the money.

 If you booked via a travel agent, you will need to contact them to ask for a refund.